-- 1. Administrative Office of the Courts (AOC) mandated fees (BARS Codes 386/586) - Step 1 Does the government control the asset?
+1. Administrative Office of the Courts (AOC) mandated fees (BARS Codes 386/586)

 Yes, the government is collecting the fines and fees and holding the monies in their bank account until remitting the monies to the State.

 Step 2(a) - Are the assets derived solely from the government's own-source revenue?